 Music

-Carrie sang the U.S. national anthem as a vocal soloist on the mainstage of The Trump Kennedy Center and served as violinist for The Steamboat Institute Freedom Conference with Fox News host Bret Baier.
-She also sang for U.S. Secretary of War Pete Hegseth, Virginia Lieutenant Governor Winsome Sears, and at the Museum of the Bible event on fighting Christian persecution.
+Carrie sang the U.S. national anthem as a vocal soloist on the mainstage of The Kennedy Center and served as violinist for The Steamboat Institute Freedom Conference with Fox News host Bret Baier.
+She also vocal soloed for U.S. Secretary of War Pete Hegseth, Virginia Lieutenant Governor Winsome Sears, and the College of the Ozarks Commencement Ceremony.
 She performed a series as a speakeasy jazz vocalist at the historic Graham Hotel in Georgetown, D.C. and opened for platinum-selling artist Big Daddy Weave.

-Carrie is a Contemporary Christian Music (CCM) songwriter co-writing with a Grammy/Dove-winning composer and musicians working with Sony Music, Hillsong, Bethel, Jesus Culture.
+Carrie is a Contemporary Christian Music (CCM) songwriter co-writing with a Grammy/Dove-winning composer and musicians coming from Sony Music, Hillsong, Bethel, Jesus Culture.
 In 2025, their music debuted at the iconic Franklin Theater near Nashville, TN at a Great American Media film debut.

 View this post on Instagram